 Continuing students click here to register on myCommNet.

-New and transfer students may apply online at nv.edu/apply and then follow the instructions in their acceptance letter to register.
+New and transfer students may first apply online at nv.edu/apply and then follow the instructions in their acceptance letter to register.

 View instructional methods and search courses here.

 To view additional important semester dates click here.

 You can find your assigned advisor by logging into Degree Works through myCommNet, or watching this video.
 Your advisor is listed below your major.
 You may email your advisor directly from the hyperlink by clicking on their name.

 You may also contact the Center for Academic Planning and Student Success (CAPSS) at

 Yes!
 Most NVCC classes are transferable.
 If you have any questions, please email Admissions at

 Effective April 2022, the Connecticut Board of Regents for Higher Education no longer requires student to be vaccinated against COVID-19.